Microsoft Translator FAQ

 For more details, refer to the Azure.cn documentation.

-For the Microsoft Translator Text API, access is via REST.
-For the Microsoft Speech, access is via REST, WebSocket.
+For text translation with Translator, access is via REST.
+For the speech translation with Speech service, access is via REST, WebSocket.

 Only one key is needed at a time.
 You are getting two keys so that you can expire a key without having any system downtime.